 Physical Therapist Assistant Overview

-The Physical Therapist Assistant program at Rhodes State College provides the student with an excellent physical therapist assistant education, encouraging personal and professional growth.
+The Physical Therapist Assistant program at Rhodes State College provides the student with an excellent physical therapist assistant education, encouraging life-long personal and professional growth.
 The curriculum is a combination of general education, applied physical therapy sciences, technical skills and clinical education courses.
 The clinical rotations provide students with supervised clinical learning experiences in a variety of settings and with different patient populations.

-Visit the NEW Borra Center!
+Visit the Borra Center!

 Program Mission